Meet the Friendliest Birds in America

 They have an uncanny memory that can store the locations of thousands of seeds, which they cache as the pinecones ripen.
 That memory and the ability to acquire food are attributes I’d choose in any friend.

 The last species, the white-crowned sparrow, I include for personal reasons.
 In Alaska, they are among the most abundant songbirds during the spring and summer.
 I conduct a lot of field research, and whether I’m searching for nests in the boreal forest or surveying birds in the high alpine ridgetops, I am rarely out of earshot of a singing white-crowned sparrow.
 I’ve had them sing from the top of my tent as I camped in the tundra, and had freshly fledged juveniles land on my boot while I rested during a hike.
-It must be their constant presence in my life that strikes me as friendly.
+It must be their constant presence in my life that makes me see them as friendly birds.

 These species, more than many others, have chosen to associate with humans.
 They seem to like us.
 And, for me, that feeling is mutual.
 Their antics, courage and intelligence are striking, memorable and entertaining.
 And, like good friends, they are always around when I need them.